 If you or your loved one sustained a traumatic brain injury because of someone else’s negligence, you deserve compensation for your financial losses, medical needs, and other damages.
-The Law Offices of Ogle, Elrod & Baril, PLLC, can help.
+OEB Law, PLLC, can help.

 Our firm has helped brain injury victims and their families pursue full and fair compensation for their accident.
 Call us today at 865-546-1111 to schedule a free legal consultation with a brain injury lawyer in Clinton.
 We will protect your legal interests, help you identify the liable party, and hold them responsible for your brain injury.